Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

+Beyond raw keypoint coordinates, we derived clinically motivated time-series descriptors from each landmark trajectory to capture movement properties routinely assessed at the bedside, namely the magnitude and variability of movement, the presence of oscillatory pattern, and the degree of irregularity or complexity.
+For each anatomical landmark tracked in 2D with pixel coordinates \(\left( x_{t},y_{t} \right)\) at frame \(t\), we constructed a scalar displacement signal \(d_{t} = \sqrt{x_{t}^{2} + y_{t}^{2}}\) (Euclidean magnitude relative to the image origin).
 Trajectories were segmented into fixed-length windows aligned to expert labels, and within each window we computed a panel of descriptors designed to summarize clinically meaningful aspects of movement.
 First, to capture amplitude and instability, we extracted distributional summaries of \(\left\{ d_{t} \right\}\) including central tendency (mean and median), dispersion (standard deviation, variance, interquartile range, and range), and extremes (minimum and maximum).
-We additionally computed skewness and kurtosis to reflect distributional asymmetry and tail behaviour, as well as signal energy \(E = \sum_{t}^{}d_{t}^{2}\), which acts as an integrated measure of movement burden over the observation window.
-These statistics correspond closely to clinical impressions of sustained displacement, variability around a postural set-point, and the presence of episodic high-amplitude displacements.
-Second, to capture temporal dynamics relevant to initiation, persistence and abruptness, we quantified linear drift through the slope of a least-squares regression of \(d_{t}\) over time, providing a simple measure of gradual postural change versus stability.
-We also computed mean absolute acceleration using second-order finite differences, which is sensitive to sudden changes in movement magnitude and therefore highlights paroxysmal events such as jerks.
-To better distinguish sustained deviations from transient spikes, we computed rolling means with short windows (\(w \in \{ 3,5,7\}\)), which capture persistent bias robust to momentary artefacts.
-Finally, we measured direction-change propensity by counting sign changes in first differences \(\Delta d_{t} = d_{t + 1} - d_{t}\), reflecting repeated reversals along the displacement trajectory, a property that can be clinically salient for differentiating slowly evolving writhing trajectories from more monotonic drifts.
-Third, to capture rhythmicity, we applied the Fast Fourier Transform (FFT) to each windowed displacement signal and extracted the dominant frequency and corresponding peak amplitude.
-Dominant frequency was defined as the frequency of the largest spectral peak excluding the 0-Hz (DC) component, which primarily reflects the mean signal level rather than rhythmic oscillations.
-These features provide a direct, interpretable quantification of oscillatory structure classically associated with tremor and certain patterned motor behaviours, while acknowledging that frequency estimates in short windows can vary with recording conditions and task context.
-Fourth, to quantify irregularity and complexity beyond simple dispersion or periodicity, we computed Higuchi fractal dimension and permutation entropy, which characterize scale-invariant irregularity and temporal disorder, respectively.
-In clinical terms, these measures capture the extent to which a trajectory appears stereotyped and predictable versus complex, irregular or chaotic, which is often invoked when describing chorea or mixed hyperkinetic states.
+Within each 10-s window, we derived interpretable descriptors intended to match bedside constructs: postural set-point and sustained bias (distributional summaries and short-horizon rolling means), excursions and paroxysmal change (extremes and event-sensitive derivative proxies), rhythmicity (FFT peak frequency/amplitude, excluding the DC component), and irregularity/complexity beyond variance (Higuchi fractal dimension and permutation entropy).
+Together, these measures separate tonic deviation, oscillatory burden, abrupt jerks, and continuously evolving trajectories from the same pose-derived displacement signals.
+Mathematical definitions, parameter choices, and the complete feature list are provided in the \textbf{Supplementary Material S4}.
 For each window and each landmark displacement signal, this implementation computes 19 primary descriptors (distributional + temporal + spectral + entropy + complexity) and 3 rolling-mean descriptors, yielding 22 features per landmark per window.
 With \(J = 17\) landmarks, this corresponds to \(22 \times 17 = 374\) derived features per window in the multi-label pipeline.
 Feature names followed a transparent convention \(\left\lbrack side\rbrack\_\lbrack landmark\rbrack\_ distance\_\lbrack metric \right\rbrack\) (for example, right\_shoulder\_distance\_max or left\_knee\_distance\_perm\_entropy), facilitating direct clinical interpretation and mapping to anatomical regions.